ExoJulia/SysSimExClusters/README.md

 ## How do I make plots similar to those in the papers?

 While the core ExoplanetsSysSim and SysSimExClusters code is written in Julia, almost all of the figures produced for the paper are generated from Python (3.7) code written by Matthias He.
-These Python scripts are accessible in the [SysSim_Plotting](https://github.com/hematthi/SysSim_Plotting) package.
+These Python scripts are accessible in the [SysSimPyPlots](https://github.com/hematthi/SysSimPyPlots) package (pip installable distribution and documentation coming soon!).

 ## What if I need help?

-Feel free to email Matthias He at myh7@psu.edu!
+Feel free to email Matthias He at mhe@nd.edu!